Battle Born weekend welcomes home honor flight travelers

 "I was on duty with the fire department," said the military firefighter.
 "I did my whole time in the Army there.
 It was considered an overseas assignment."

 Damann nearly deployed to Vietnam because the Viet Cong were destroying fire trucks that responded to jet and other aircraft fires and mishaps.
 His enlistment ended, though, before he was shipped to Vietnam.
-During his time at the Vietnam Memorial Wall, Damann said he walked the wall and found a friend's name, a helicopter pilot, who was killed.
-Damann said he liked the Korean War memorial and also the World War II memorial.
+During his time at the Vietnam Memorial Wall, Damann said he walked the wall and found a friend's name, a helicopter pilot.
+Damann said he liked the Korean War memorial and the World War II memorial.

 "My uncle was killed in World War II," Damann said.
 "He was a bomber pilot."

-Damann said he was exposed to a wealth of history during the trip and would like to bring his family to Washington, D.C. for them to see the memorials.
+Damann said he was exposed to a wealth of history during the trip and would like to bring his family to Washington, D.C. to see the memorials.

 Lovelock veteran Ross Gorsling spent his time with the Army at Da Nang, a large city along the coast in central Vietnam that had one of the busiest aircraft hubs averaging more than 2,500 aircraft operations daily.

 Gorsling said he saw the Vietnam Memorial Wall, the Korean War memorial and the Lincoln Monument, all impressive sites.
-He said flying to Washington, D.C. and visiting the various memorials gave him a peace of mind and closure.
+He said flying to Washington, D.C., and visiting the various memorials gave him a piece of mind and closure.

 "This was an outstanding time to make the trip," he said.